nevolua/Ticketing-Bot/README.md

 - **createdTicketEmbedTitle**: The title of the embed sent when a ticket is created.

-## Customization

-You can customize the Discord Ticketing Bot in various ways:

-- Extend the bot's functionality by adding new commands and features.
-- Customize the messages and templates used by the bot for user interactions.

 ## Contributing

 We welcome contributions to this project.
 To get started, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the process for submitting pull requests.

+You're free to customize the bot in the following ways:

+- Extend the bot's functionality by adding new commands and features.
+- Customize the messages and templates used by the bot for user interactions.

 ## License